Javen05/questionnaire/README.md

 2. Put the question number of all the compulsory questions inside compulsoryQuestions array and add it into questionPool dictionary with an empty [array] as the value.
 3. Customise the scoring/grading algorithm in algorithm.js according to your needs. algorithm.js is used for results.html.
 4. Save file and open index.html to start questionnaire.

+### Secret Questions
+Refer to Question number "SECRET" and conditionalQuestions in script.js to learn how to use the feature.